koriaf/parks-bce-integration-bookable-things/api.rst

     }

    Notes:
-    * if the bookable thing doesn't exist, 404
+    * if the product doesn't exist, 404
     * if there are no slots defined then the empty list is returned.
     * if the from date is after the until date you will get an error message.